Esther Ngumbi

-Esther Ndumi Ngumbi is a Kenyan entomologist and academic who is currently Assistant Professor of Entomology and African-American Studies at the University of Illinois at Urbana–Champaign.
+Esther Ndumi Ngumbi is a Kenyan-American entomologist and academic who is currently an Assistant Professor of Entomology and African-American Studies at the University of Illinois at Urbana–Champaign.
 She was awarded the 2018 Society for Experimental Biology Presidential Award.

 Early life and education

 Esther Ngumbi grew up in Kwale County, a rural farming community in Kenya.
 She was introduced to farming at the age of seven, when her parents gave her a strip of land to cultivate cabbages.
 As a child she became aware of the challenges that farmers faced, including drought and bad soils.
 The first time she left her village was to attend Kenyatta University, where she earned her Bachelor's and Master's degrees.
 In 2007 she was awarded an American Association of University Women (AAUW) International Fellowship that allowed her to complete a doctoral degree in entomology at Auburn University.
 In 2011 she became one of the first people from her community to achieve a doctorate.
 After earning her PhD she remained at Auburn University as a postdoctoral scholar.